samirk927/CS410/README.md

 IMDB or Internet Movie Database provides diverse information on Movies, TV series and their associated cast, crew, biographies, trivia etc. One of the most interesting and important information that it provides is reviews and ratings.
 The objective of this project is to train the model and predict the sentiment on the testing dataset.

-Dataset for this project has been gather from:
+Dataset for this project has been gathered from:
 Source:
 http://ai.stanford.edu/~amaas/data/sentiment/